 When we think about the factors that contribute to workplace performance, we rarely give much consideration to food and well-being.
+We usually think about employee work tracking software to help us enhance performance.
 If you’re a good boss/business owner, you surely hope that your coworkers lead a balanced, healthy lifestyle; but hey – even if they don’t, it’s none of your business, right?

 Most of us already know all of this, but why do we still chose to eat badly?
 If we can remain dogged and stay in the office working hard on a beautiful sunny day, why can’t we resist French fries and mozzarella sticks for lunch as well?
 In part, it’s because we’re at our lowest point in both energy and self-control when deciding what to eat.
 That’s right – the Snickers commercial got it right (which, however, does not make a chocolate bar your best snacking choice).
 Moreover, unhealthy food is cheaper, faster and easier to get to, which makes it feel efficient, as if we’re actually benefiting by stopping by for a slice of pizza with lots of veggies.
 Right.

 One possible solution to this might be to make lunch plans before you get hungry – after breakfast, or during your morning snack.
 Additionally, try to make healthy snacking easier than unhealthy snacking.
 Place a container of almonds and a selection of protein bars by your computer, near your line of vision.
 Bring a bag of fruit to the office on Mondays so that you have it available throughout the week.
 And, most importantly, organize your meals into smaller, more frequent portions, instead of relying on a midday feast.